Lee Kong Chian: Early life and career

-Lee was born in Furong Village in Nan'an, Fujian, towards the end of the Qing dynasty.
-His father was Lee Kuo Chuan (李國專 (李国专, Lí Kok-choan)).
+Lee was born in Furong Village in Nan'an, Fujian, His father was Lee Kok Chuan (李國專 (李国专, Lí Kok-choan)).

 Lee received his early education in private schools in his hometown.
 In 1903, at the age of 10, he came to Singapore, then a British colony, to join his father.
 He studied at the defunct Anglo-Tamil School, and Chung Cheng High School.

-Lee returned to the Qing dynasty in 1909 to complete his education under a scholarship, but had to end it in 1911 when the Xinhai Revolution broke out.
-In China, Lee studied at Chi Nan College in Nanjing and later the Railway and Mining College in Tangshan, which was one of the top colleges in China at that time, and a forerunner of the present-day Southwest Jiaotong University and North China University of Science and Technology.
+Lee went to northern China in 1909 to complete his education under a scholarship by the British.
+In China, Lee studied at Chi Nan College in and later the Railway and Mining College, which was one of the top colleges in China at that time, and a forerunner of the present-day Southwest Jiaotong University and North China University of Science and Technology.

 Upon returning to Singapore, Lee worked as a teacher at Tao Nan School and as a translator at a Chinese-language newspaper company.
 He also worked as an assistant field surveyor with the Public Works Department.
 In 1915, Lee joined the China Guohua Company owned by Tan Kah Kee, and became Tan's protégé.
 He was promoted to the manager of the Tan Kah Kee Rubber Company in 1917.
 Three years later, he married Tan's daughter, Tan Ai Leh (陳愛禮 (陈爱礼, Tân Ài-lé, Chén Àilǐ)).

 Business career

 Seven years later, Lee set up his own rubber smoking house in Muar, Johor, Malaya, which became the Nam Aik Rubber Company in 1928.
 His enterprises of rubber planting and manufacture, pineapple planting and canning soon expanded to other parts of Southeast Asia, including Singapore, Malaya, North Borneo, Indonesia and Thailand.
 He was known as "Southeast Asia's Rubber and Pineapple King".
 He became one of the richest men in the region, with the Lee Rubber Company becoming a multimillion-dollar business which he started in 1931.
 His brother George Lee joined him at the company.
-At the height of their fortune, the company's worth was estimated to be S$600 million.
+Besides establishing himself as a rubber tycoon, Lee diversified his business interests to include sawmills and the trading of pineapple, coconut oil, biscuits and raw material.
+He also set up Lee Pineapple, Lee Produce, Lee Sawmills, Lee Printing and Lee Biscuits.

 Lee also went into banking.
-He became the general manager and vice-chairman of Huayi Bank.
-In 1933, he was appointed as the vice-chairman of Oversea-Chinese Banking Corporation, a corporation formed from the merger of three Chinese banks.

-Lee's support for education
+He was vice-chairman of Chinese Commercial Bank (CCB) and played a central role in facilitating the merger of the Oversea-Chinese Bank, the Ho Hong Bank and the CCB to form the Oversea-Chinese Banking Corporation (OCBC) in 1932, becoming the largest bank in Singapore.
+Lee served OCBC as vice-chairman from 1932, and assumed chairmanship of OCBC in 1938, holding this post until his death in 1967.